We adventure, we explore, we learn…

 Focus of Inquiry (FOI)

-Dragons courses are built around academic themes that allow students to delve into specific lines of questioning.
-For example, a program might explore the impacts of climate change, a religious tradition, or the realities of cultural extinction.
-We explore the focus of inquiry by hosting guest speakers, reading local news, and engaging in group discussions.
+Dragons courses are built around educational themes that allow students to learn more about where they are traveling.
+For example, a program might explore the impacts of climate change, a religious tradition, or local arts.
+We explore the focus of inquiry by hosting guest speakers, witnessing local news, and visiting incredible organizations.
 Reference the program description to learn more about the FOI on your course of interest.